AD-Papers-Material/SubsamplingMethods/README.md

 The methods try to change the distributional characteristics of a sample by producing a subsample whose units are chosen using information on some characteristics of interest.
-Two of these methods, the Distance procedure and the Probability procedure, are aimed at generating a representative sample of a target population, by using reference data at the population level with information on the distribution of relevant characteristics.
-The Uniformity procedure instead generate a sample which is uniform in relation to such characteristics, therefore it does not require population reference data.
+Two of these methods, the Distance procedure and the Probability procedure, aim at generating a representative sample of a target population, by using reference data at the population level with information on the distribution of relevant characteristics.
+On the contrary, the Uniformity procedure generates a sample which is uniform in relation to such characteristics, therefore it does not require population reference data.

 This document and all the relative material is available at
 <https://github.com/AD-Papers-Material/SubsamplingMethods>.